Code-Institute-Submissions/ms1-2-astra-rental/README.md

 ### Fixed bugs, respective solutions

-- navbar bottom could have been confused with the background -> added a small border on the bottom
+- navbar bottom could have been confused with the background <br>
+  -> added a small border on the bottom

-- navbar animations don't follow you whenever you scroll the page -> added a scrollspy component
+- navbar animations don't follow you whenever you scroll the page<br>
+  -> added a scrollspy component

-- section's tops are a bit cropped when you click on the navbar's links -> added some padding on the top
+- section's tops are a bit cropped when you click on the navbar's links<br>
+  -> added some padding on the top

-- couldn't add a backgroung image to carousel's slides -> rebuilt the carousel manually and fixed the img paths
+- couldn't add a backgroung image to carousel's slides<br>
+  -> rebuilt the carousel manually and fixed the img paths

-- couldn't center the google maps location
+- couldn't center the google maps location<br>
   -> fixed it through bootstrap column method and by adjusting the inner div responsiveness

+- Navbar wasn't collapsing after clicking on link<br>
+  -> Added " data-target=".navbar-collapse" data-toggle="collapse" " to the Navbar's Link's Div

 ## Credits